PerziThomas/DA_Perzi_Ambrosch/source/Frontend Technologies.md

 React is a JavaScript library that allows developers to build declarative and component-based user interfaces.
 Complex UIs can be built with modular, reusable components, which are automatically rendered and updated by React.

-#### React app creation
+#### Create React App
-The _create-react-app_ tool is an officially supported
+React can be integrated into existing websites easily by using script-tags and creating components through JS code.
+However, when starting from scratch or when creating a more complex application, it is advantageous to use additional tools.

+_Create React App_ is an officially supported setup tool without configuration and builds a small one-page example application as a starting point.

+To start, if npm is used as a package manager, the command _npx create-react-app my-app_ is run, where _my-app_ is replaced with then name of the application.
+This creates a directory of that name at the current location which contains the example application.

+After navigating to the app with _cd my-app_, it can be executed by running _npm start_.
+The app will then by default be available at _http://localhost:3000/_. [@createReactApp]

 ### Axios
 Axios is a JavaScript library for making promise-based HTTP requests.
-It uses _XMLHttpRequests_ when used in the browser, and the native _http_ package when used with node.js.
+It uses _XMLHttpRequests_ when used in the browser, and the native _http_ package when used with node.js. [@axios]

-The package can be installed by using _node package manager_ with the command _npm install axios_.

 ### Comparison with the Fetch API